Suman Pokhrel

-Suman Pokhrel (सुमन पोखरेल; born on September 21, 1967) is a Nepali poet, lyricist, playwright, translator and artist.
-Universities in Nepal and India have included his poetry in their syllabus.
+Suman Pokhrel (सुमन पोखरेल; born 21 September 1967) is a Nepali poet, lyricist, playwright, translator and artist.
+Universities in Nepal and India have included his poetry in their syllabi.

-Suman Pokhrel is the sole writer to receive the SAARC Literary Award twice.
-He received this award in 2013 and 2015 for his own poetry and his contributions to poetry and art in general in the South Asian region.
+Pokhrel is the only writer to have received the SAARC Literary Award twice.
+He received this award in 2013 and 2015.
+He is recipient of several other national and international literary awards including Shaluk International Literature Award and Asia's Inspiring Poet Award.

 Early life

-Suman Pokhrel was born on September 21, 1967 in Mills Area, Biratnagar, to Mukunda Prasad Pokhrel and Bhakta Devi Pokhrel.
+Pokhrel was born on 21 September 1967, in Mills Area, Biratnagar, to Mukunda Prasad Pokhrel and Bhakta Devi Pokhrel.

-Suman Pokhrel attended Bal Mandir, a government owned Kindergarten in Biratnagar, until he was five.
+Pokhrel attended Bal Mandir, a government owned Kindergarten in Biratnagar, until he was five.
 Pokhrel got moved to his ancestral village of Kachide in Dhankuta at the age of seven and raised there by his paternal grandmother.
 His paternal grandfather Bidhyanath Pokhrel was a poet and a politician.
 He was introduced to literature early through the influence of his grandfather's library, filled with Nepali, Hindi and classic Sanskrit literature.
 At the age of twelve, he moved back to Biratnagar to live with his parents.
 Pokhrel was mentored by his father, who was an engineer by profession and a bibliophile with a keen interest in art and literature.